sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_support_for_a_language.md

-# Adding support for a language
+# How to add support for a language

 The following guides detail the steps necessary to add or upgrade support for a particular programming language.